Cancer Man (Breaking Bad): Plot

-At the Pinkman residence, a housekeeper finds a joint in Jesse's room, resulting in his parents kicking him out.
-The joint belonged to Jake, who thanks Jesse for taking the blame for him.
-While Jesse is waiting for a taxi outside the house, Jake asks for his joint back, which Jesse throws away saying it was of poor quality.
+At the Pinkman residence, a housekeeper finds a joint in Jesse's room and, believing the joint belongs to him, Jesse's parents banish him from the house.
+The joint is revealed to belong to Jake, who thanks Jesse for taking the blame for him.
+While Jesse is waiting for a taxi outside the house, Jake asks for his joint back, to which Jesse responds by destroying it, saying it was of poor quality anyway.

 At home, Walt expresses his doubts about the chemotherapy since it will cost $90,000 and if he still dies, he will leave his family with all the debt.
-Walt Jr. angrily says that Walt should just die if he is going to give up so easily.
-Walt suffers a coughing attack while driving and coughs up blood.
-As he pulls into a gas station, he notices Ken pull up.
+Walt Jr. angrily tells Walt he should just die already if he is going to give up so easily.
+Walt suffers a coughing attack while driving, coughing up blood.
+As he pulls into a gas station, he notices Ken pulling up as well.
 When Ken leaves his car unattended, Walt takes a squeegee and shorts the car battery with it.
-The battery subsequently overheats and explodes as Walt walks back to his car.
+The battery catches fire and explodes as Walt walks back to his car.